Estimated reading time: 2 minutes

 What can we learn from this video?

-This flight attendant took an otherwise boring safety script and turned it into an interactive activity with his passengers.
+This flight attendant took an otherwise dull safety script and turned it into an interactive activity with his passengers.

 This did a couple of things.
-First, it got the attention of his guests, so they were paying attention to what he was saying.
+First, it got the attention of his guests, so they paid attention to what he was saying.
 Secondly, it provided some entertainment and comic relief.

-The unspoken is a change in passenger attitude because it lightened the mood of the crowd and created a fun and friendly environment.
+The unspoken is a change in passenger attitude because it lightened the crowd’s mood and created a fun and friendly environment.

-This training should provide specific instruction of the dos and don’ts but it should also allow the flexibility for volunteers to let their personal talents and gifts improve the service they provide.
+This training should provide specific instruction on the dos and don’ts, but it should also allow the flexibility for volunteers to let their talents and gifts improve the service they provide.

-God created us as unique individuals and the church should be a place where members, volunteers, and employees use their gifts and talents to serve.
-This flight attendant is a great example of that!
+God created us as unique individuals, and the church should be a place where members, volunteers, and employees use their gifts and talents to serve.
+This flight attendant is an excellent example of that!